-- RTF Plain The same as RTF except it does not contain information for page size, margins, page orientation, headers, footers or columns. - RTF Spaces Provides a minimal set of RTF commands the will generate an index that does not use paragraph styles for indenting.
+- RTF Spaces Provides a minimal set of RTF commands the will generate an index that does not use paragraph styles for indenting.
 Unlike RTF and RTF (No Headers), these RTF commands can be edited as desired.
 By default, this preset indents subheadings with two leading spaces.
 Each additional subheading level is indented two additional spaces. - RTF Tabs Provides a minimal set of RTF commands the will generate an index that does not use paragraph styles for indenting.
 Unlike RTF and RTF (No Headers), these RTF commands can be edited as desired.
-By default, this preset provides indents with tabs. - UCP (University of Chicago Press) Generates an index that uses coding required by the Chicago Press. - ANSI Generates an index that uses coding specified by ANSI (American National Standards Institute). - Plain Text Generates a standard ASCII file which can be imported into any word processor. - HTML Generates an index that can be viewed with a Web browser. - Quark Xpress Generates an index that can be used with the popular publishing program Quark Xpress. - (Custom) Allows you to specify how the index will be generated by using the Begin and End codes described earlier.
+By default, this preset provides indents with tabs. - SKY Index 8.0 Generates a formatted index using SKY Index's proprietary coding for character styles. - UCP (University of Chicago Press) Generates an index that uses coding required by the Chicago Press. - Modify this output format Creates a copy of the currently visible output format and makes it editable so that you can customize the output format.
+When you click this button you will be asked to provide a name for the new output format.
+This new output format will be available for all new indexes you create. - Delete this output format Deletes the current output format.
+You will be asked to confirm that you wish to delete the output format before it is deleted.
+You cannot undo this action.
+Note: You cannot delete any of the predefined output formats that come with SKY Index.
+You can only delete custom output formats that you have created. - Hide markup in the Index Pane When checked (recommended), the markup tags will not appear in the Index Pane.
+If you uncheck this checkbox, the markup tags will appear which can make the Index Pane difficult to read.